The Keep (film): Original director's cut

 Mann's original cut of The Keep ran 210 minutes in length.
 At the demand of Paramount Pictures, this was trimmed to around 120 minutes.
 Test screenings of the two-hour cut were not favorable so Paramount further cut the film down to 96 minutes, against Mann's wishes.
 These last-minute cuts resulted in many plot holes, continuity mistakes, obvious "jumps" in soundtrack and scenes, and issues with poor editing.
-Even the sound mixing of the movie could not be finished properly owing to Paramount's interference, causing every version of the movie to suffer from poor sound design.
+A proper sound mix of the movie could not be completed due to Paramount's interference, causing every version of the movie to suffer from poor sound design.
 The original 3 June 1983 release date was pushed back to 16 December due to the many problems in post-production.

 The original happier ending — which had Eva finding Glaeken inside the keep after he defeated Molasar, and Eva and her father leaving Romania by boat with Glaeken — was cut by Paramount in order for the film to have a shorter running time.
 Removal of these scenes caused confusion because numerous stills of this ending were shown in magazine coverage.
 The cast, crew, including Mann, said in interviews that the film had a happy ending.
 Part of the happy ending, in which Eva goes into the keep and finds Glaeken, was used in 1980s TV versions of the film.
 Other deleted scenes include more backstory between Glaeken and Molasar, actual explanation for why Eva and Glaeken fell in love, Glaeken killing the captain of the boat (the one who brings him into Romania) who tries to steal his "weapon" which he uses in the end to kill Molasar, more scenes between villagers and with Father Mihail and Alexandru, and Alexandru being killed by his sons when the keep starts to corrupt the village.

 Contrary to rumor, there was going to be a scene near the ending showing Molasar killing all the German soldiers inside the keep.
-Much of the effects for this scene including shots of soldiers heads exploding were filmed but this scene, which would include a lot more complicated effects, were unable to be finished after Veever's death.
+Much of the effects for this scene including shots of soldiers heads exploding were filmed but this scene, which would include a lot more complicated effects, was unable to be finished after Veever's death.